Sri Aurobindo: Synthesis and integration

-Sisir Kumar Maitra, who was a leading exponent of Sri Aurobindo's Philosophy, has referred to the issue of external influences and written that Sri Aurobindo does not mention names, but "as one reads his books one cannot fail to notice how thorough is his grasp of the great Western philosophers of the present age..."
-Although he is Indian one should not "underrate the influence of Western thought upon him.
+Sisir Kumar Maitra, who was a leading exponent of Sri Aurobindo's philosophy, referred to the issue of external influences on Sri Aurobindo by noting that he did not mention names.
+Rather, he argued, "as one reads his books one cannot fail to notice how thorough is his grasp of the great Western philosophers of the present age..."
+Although he was Indian, one should not "underrate the influence of Western thought upon him.
 This influence is there, very clearly visible, but Sri Aurobindo... has not allowed himself to be dominated by it.
 He has made full use of Western thought, but he has made use of it for the purpose of building up his own system..."
-Thus Maitra, like Steve Odin, sees Sri Aurobindo not only in the tradition and context of Indian, but also Western philosophy and assumes he may have adopted some elements from the latter for his synthesis.
+Thus, Maitra, like Steve Odin, saw Sri Aurobindo not only in the tradition and context of India, but also via Western philosophy and assumed he may have adopted some elements from the latter for his synthesis.